Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Final Recommendation

-For Australian businesses and professionals, Microsoft 365 subscription (Personal for individuals, Business Standard for teams) offers the best balance of features, flexibility, and value.
-Students and casual users can often thrive on the free web version.
+For Australian businesses and professionals, Microsoft 365 subscription (Business Standard for teams) offers the best balance of features, flexibility, and value.
+This provides Desktop Word for professional collaboration via SharePoint/OneDrive, whilst maintaining web access as a convenient backup.
+Students and casual users can often thrive on the free web version for simple documents.
 Test your actual workflow before purchasing to avoid paying for features you don't need.

 About the Author